Lebanon cabinet fast-tracks reforms but protests rage on

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Lebanon’s teetering government approved an economic rescue plan on Monday but the last-ditch move was met with deep distrust from a swelling protest movement seeking the removal of the entire political class.
+BEIRUT: Lebanon´s teetering government approved an economic rescue plan Monday but the last-ditch move was met with deep distrust from a swelling protest movement seeking the removal of the entire political class.

 A proposed tax on mobile messaging applications last week sparked a spontaneous, cross-sectarian mobilisation that has brought Lebanon to a standstill and united the people against its hereditary, ruling elite.